Philainel/witless-discord/README.md

 A VK bot reincarnation in Discord.
 Bot learns on channel messages and generates a new one.
 Inspired by closed [Witless](https://vk.com/witless) project.

-You can get to know how does it works on [this](https://discord.gg/nja5gWggAa) Discord server and add it to your own.
+Bot live on [this Discord server](https://discord.gg/nja5gWggAa).
+Here Yyu can get to know how does it works on  and add it to your own.